 Blown out!
 10 mins earlier there had been no wind at all.
 As I pondered this curiously speedy change in conditions I realised I could hear the wind whistling over the summit ridge.
 It really was amazingly windy.
 I could hear a nearby group of walkers exclaiming "where did that come from"?
 As I listened I noticed that a bit of polythene sticking out of one of the walkers packs was vibrating furiously in the wind.
 It was as if the bag was being held out of a car window, doing some speed down a motorway.
 I realised I could even hear the wind roaring a little, the walkers voices grew quite excited.
 The wind really was blowing hard.

-A few seconds later the leading edge twitched, then suddenly the full length of the glider shot into the air.
+A few seconds later the leading edge twitched, then the full length of the glider shot into the air.
 It streamed skywards, twisting and flailing madly.
 Then I noticed my harness was airborne and flying round above me too.

-I worried that I might get caught up in the glider and be hoisted aloft with it.
 I got ready to move if I had to.

 The wind roared around my ears and as I stared up at the now vertical glider I realised it wasn't the only thing spinning round up there.
 My flying suit, fleece, glove, sun hat and even my helmet were all airborne.
 They were all whirling around in the vortex and being carried away down the slope.
 I hung on to the glider and saw Tim and Simon bounding down the slope after my gear which bit by bit dropped out of the mini-twister.